 Most of our friends who live in NORCs live in the second type – neighborhoods and gated communities whose amenities — and/or weather — appeal to older people.
 The gated community near us is definitely a Type 2 NORC.

 However, I would argue New York City — which is more of a Type 1 NORC — is the best NORCtown in America.
 For one thing, you don’t need to drive.
-For older people who can no longer driver (or no longer want to), New York is a natural.
+For older people who can no longer drive (or no longer want to), New York is a natural.
 Then there’s the food.
 Don’t want to cook anymore?
 No need to go to the retirement home’s dining hall (where the food is typically awful).
 You can get almost any food you want delivered to your door.

 We might think of New York as a vertical NORC but there’s also a horizontal dimension.
 Most apartments are on one level – there are no stairs to negotiate.
 Plus, you have the doormen and supervisors to help you with everything from simple chores to complex maintenance work.